-If you watch any of the paranormal reality type programming on television like "Ghost Hunters" on the SyFy channel or "Ghost adventures" on the Travel Channel.
-Or visit a few of the many paranormal theme websites on the internet, you can find many examples of what are proclaimed to be evidence for, or even proof of the reality of ghosts or some other paranormal phenomena.
-Many of these websites offer audio files of what are purported to be EVP or electronic voice phenomena, which you may listen to.
-There are also many instances of images of what are claimed to be those of real ghosts.
+If you've watched any of the paranormal reality type programming that has been on television in recent years, like Ghost Hunters which aired on the SyFy channel or Ghost adventures on the Travel Channel.
+Or visited a few of the many paranormal theme websites on the internet, you can find many examples of what are proclaimed to be evidence for, or even proof of the reality of ghosts and the paranormal or some other paranormal type phenomena.
+Many of these websites offer audio files of what are purported to be EVP or electronic voice phenomena, which of course you may listen to.
+There are also many instances of images that are claimed to be those of real ghosts.
 And there are also many websites that offer video snippets of what are claimed to be evidence for, or even proof of paranormal activity such as ghosts and even UFOs.

-Shadow men, shadow people or shadow ghosts as they are also refered to as, are a type of paranormal phenomena that defies any simple explanation.
+Shadow men, shadow people or shadow ghosts as they are also refereed to as, are a type of paranormal phenomena that defies any simple explanation.
 Some of the non-paranormal explanations for shadow people range from just simple misinterpretation's of light play within a supposedly haunted location, to optical illusions caused within or by the eye itself.
 The shadow figures are generally seen through the peripheral area of the visual field or in other words, they appear out of the corner of the eye.
 And by the time the observer has turned around to look directly at the shadow figure, it just seem to disappear.

 Dowsing has been around for centuries it has been used for finding water and other natural elements, as in ore and precious gem mining.
 It is also called rhabdomancy which the dictionary defines as: (from the Greek) Divination by means of a wand or rod, especially for discovering underground water or ores.